badmrfrosty/OpenSMTPD-book/src/chapters/1021_What_you_need_to_know_about_IMF.md

 ```

 ### The headers part
-The headers are metadata that help make sense out of a message.
-They contain fields which help the MUA display the message in the most readable way,
-fields which help the sender provide details like a subject, name or date,
-and fields which are added by mail exchangers to help postmasters troubleshoot transfer.
+Headers serve as metadata that aids in interpreting a message.
+They encompass fields essential for displaying messages in an easily readable manner for the MUA (Mail User Agent), providing senders with details such as subject, name, or date, and assisting mail exchangers in troubleshooting transfers.

-Each header consists of a header name and a header value,
-separated by a colon and a space ``: '',
-and may span on multiple lines as long as continuation lines are escaped by prepending with whitespaces:
+Each header comprises a header name and a header value, delineated by a colon and a space ":", and may extend across multiple lines, with continuation lines indicated by preceding whitespace:

 ```
 header_name: header_value